-Nycole is a writer, producer, independent academic and researcher with over 25 years’ experience in teaching literature at tertiary level and in the creation and production of creative and literary projects and festivals in urban and rural communities in Australia, the US, Japan, the UK and the Middle East.
-She is founding principal of Peripheral Arts, which puts focus on artistic and creative ways to bring about the wellbeing of communities via multimedial story crafting and sharing.
+Nycole is a writer, producer, director, scholar and researcher with over 27 years’ experience in teaching at tertiary level and in the creation and production of creative and literary projects and festivals in urban and rural communities in Australia, Japan, the UK and the Middle East.

 Nycole has a PhD in Literature and has published widely in the area of literary representations of gender, space and the body.
-She is editor of a multidisciplinary anthology Intervening Spaces (Brill), a transnational examination of the inter-connective impact and potential of performance, art and design on people and place.
+She is editor of a multidisciplinary anthology Intervening Spaces (Brill 2018), a transnational examination of the inter-connective impact and potential of performance, art and design on people and place.
 And has recently published her book Heroin(e) Habits: Potential and Possibility in Female Drug Literature (Gylphi 2018).
 Nycole teaches into theatre and performance, literature and creative industries programs at the University of the Sunshine Coast.

-She is a playwright, educator, workshop facilitator and independent producer.
-She holds a Masters in Creative Arts and a Bachelor of Arts/Law.
-With over fifteen years working in the design and delivery of creative and education projects across the legal, community and arts sectors, she now focuses on storytelling, production and developing opportunities for regional artists.
+Toni is a writer, independent producer. educator and workshop facilitator.
+She holds a Masters in Creative Arts and a Bachelor of Arts/Law and has over fifteen years of working in the design and delivery of creative and education projects across a number of sectors.

 Helen Astbury is a passionate fundraising, marketing communications and sponsorship executive with vast experience in all aspects of philanthropy, stakeholder engagement, and business development.
 Throughout her career, Helen has successfully worked with a number of leading state, national and international organisations to deliver outstanding engagement and development outcomes across a number of industries – including the arts, medical research, higher education and broader not for profit sector.